designhao/enhanced-reinforcement/README.md

 The file [link.py](link.py) provides an elementary structure to establish your active reinforcement learning algorithm.

 During the training phase, the following steps take place:
-- An action is chosen and implemented in the environmen
+- An action is chosen and implemented in the environment
+- Rewards are verified